-- Speaking of, we strongly encourage writer’s in other languages to send us their previously unpublished (unless they were published in print) English translations.
+- Speaking of, we strongly encourage writer’s in other languages to send us their English translations.
 You can submit in German.
 If we love it, we can translate it.

 - Simultaneous submissions are A-OK.
 You know the drill, please let us know if it’s picked up somewhere else first.

 - Please send .doc files, double-spaced (fiction only) and in Times New Roman.
 Please don’t put your name on the file.
-We only do blind readings, but please put the name of your story in your email.
+We want to do as blind of readings as possible, but please put the name of your story/poem in your email.
 Also, you don’t need to send us a bio, or a cover letter.
 If we decide to publish your piece, then we’ll ask for that magical bio.

 - If we decide to publish your piece, then we’ll ask you if you’d like to submit an image, that you own the copyright to, to accompany it.
 If you don’t have one, or don’t want to, then we’ll ask one of our fantastic artist friends to provide one.

-- And if we go with your piece, we’d love to shower you with jewels and riches beyond your wildest dreams, but sadly, it’s just gonna to have to stay in your dreams, because we have no money.
+- And if we go with your piece, we’d love to shower you with jewels and riches beyond your wildest dreams, but sadly, it’s just gonna to have to stay in your dreams, because we have no money, aka no funding.
+Sorry.